-The capital programme is supported mainly by external borrowing and planned capital receipts, with very little basic capital grant funding from the government now being available.
-The programme slippage is also affected by our local contribution to national developments such as Automatic Number Plate Recognition (ANPR) and Emergency Service Network (ESN), where the impact on our costs and timescales is not clear.
+The capital programme is supported mainly by external borrowing and planned capital receipts, with little basic capital grant funding from the government now being available.

 Depending on the project, business case and life expectancy the Staffordshire Commissioner may borrow to fund the longer life assets.
-Any decision to borrow will be made, like all decisions, with value for money for the taxpayer in mind and only be done when it is cost effective way of delivering a project.
+Any decision to borrow will be made, like all decisions, with value for money for the taxpayer in mind and only be done when it is the most cost effective way of delivering a project.